 “Even before the pandemic, I always encourage my friends to have small DIY spa meetings.
 Make cute kits of scrubs and masks, moisturizers and serums, silk eye masks, and maybe even those cute jade rollers.
 (I love all the bath salts and natural beauty products at Credo Beauty).
 Christina recently found these adorable dried flower joints for a botanical cool off.

 The beauty of a DIY spa is that you can do it anywhere!
 Choose a secluded and safe Airbnb nearby, leave it with a friend at home, or even mail your spa kits and meet virtually. “- Claire Eliza, Editor-in-Chief of Bridal Musings

 5. Integrate customizations

 “There are so many ways to have the perfect bachelorette party at home!
 One way to make the occasion special is to have a chic dinner with a perfect table setting.
 Adjustments are always a plus!
 A fun photo backdrop or a DIY bouquet bar are great activities for the ladies!
 The host can also host a customized wine tasting from the bride’s favorite vineyard or host a mixology competition! “- HoneyFitz Events

 6. Provide tons of personalized goodies

 “The best thing anyone can do right now to still live and celebrate is to adapt, and that includes those special wedding moments that can’t be replaced!
-We saw our customers send each guest a bag with special items like personalized shirts, confetti and personalized champagne flutes.
-A special photo background with a personalized neon sign or balloon garland would also be fun when everyone comes together in person! “- Valarie Falvey, Kirkbrides Wedding Planning & Design
+We saw our customers send each guest a bag with special items such as personalized shirts, confetti and personalized champagne flutes.
+A special photo background with a personalized neon sign or a balloon garland would also be fun when everyone gets together in person! “- Valarie Falvey, Kirkbrides Wedding Planning & Design

 Does coronavirus affect your wedding plans and clothing shopping?
 You can find all of our COVID-19 wedding aids here.
 Don’t miss our virtual wedding guide to help plan your digital day!